Vertical Files (VF.001)

 The Goff-Nelson Memorial Library Vertical File Collection documents both the private and public history of Tupper Lake and the surrounding Adirondack region.
 Materials include, but are not limited to, published materials such as newspaper clippings, personal scrapbooks and journals, cemetery records, event flyers and programs, poetry, short stories, a record album and film reel, visitor guides, official reports and surveys, train schedules, lumber machinery layouts, altitude surveys, newsletters, genealogies, event programs and posters, menus, and a small number of photographs.
 Material formats include audio/visual, bound materials, textual documents, photocopies, printed web pages, several photographs, telegrams, print and email correspondence, newspaper clippings, and oversized and rolled documents.

-The Goff-Nelson Memorial Library Archives Photograph Collection consists of over 2,000 historical photos that deal with daily life in Tupper Lake and the surrounding Adirondack region.
-These materials document the rise of Tupper Lake as an important logging town, depict the construction of the U.S. Veteran’s Hospital, now Sunmount DDSO, and present candid photos of life in a small Adirondack town in the late 19th and 20-21st centuries .
+The Goff-Nelson Memorial Library Archives Photograph Collection consists of over 4,000 historical photos that deal with daily life in Tupper Lake and the surrounding Adirondack region.
+These materials document the rise of Tupper Lake as an important logging town, depict the construction of the U.S. Veteran’s Hospital, now Sunmount DDSO, and candid photos of life in a small Adirondack town from approximately 1860 to 2020.
 The collection consists of original photographs, facsimiles/photocopies, photos of original photos, albums, negatives/contact sheets, born-digital files, and slides.

 The Goff-Nelson Memorial Library Newspaper Collection consists of editions of various local newspapers from Tupper Lake and the surrounding Adirondack Region.
 Of particular significance is the Tupper Lake Free Press and Herald, Woodsmen’s Days newspaper, and the Daily Olympic Digest, the newspaper from the 1980 Olympic winter games in Lake Placid.
 In addition, this collection contains special edition newspapers and organizational newspapers.